navpil/generics-are-hard/README.md

 Some sample code with generics, which are hard.
 Explanation about each package can be found below

+## basics

+Generics work only compile time, there are no generics runtime.
+This is called "erasure".
+Most common problems is that you cannot find the `TypeOfGeneric` runtime and you cannot do the `GenericOverload` of the methods.

 ## voids

 This is just a fun fact that you can parametrize with Void to avoid (see the pun?) putting any objects into the Holder